FactomProject/enterprise-wallet/electron-wrapper/README.md

 npm run dist:linux:zip
 # Windows
 npm run dist:win

+# Or run all
+npm run dist:all

-# You distribution will be in /dist
+# You distributions will be in /dist
 ```